Tafehi/airflow-ai-agent/README.md

 # 🤖 AI Agent for Communicating with Apache Airflow DAGs

 This project demonstrates how to build an AI agent that can interact with your Apache Airflow DAGs using natural language.
-Inspired by [Data with Marc's tutorial](https://www.youtube.com/watch?v=R4UUAJjYvdI), the agent leverages **Langchain AI**, **Gemini 2.0 Flash**, and the **Airflow REST API** to provide a conversational interface for querying and managing DAGs.
+The agent leverages **Langchain AI**, **Gemini 2.0 Flash**, and the **Airflow REST API** to provide a conversational interface for querying and managing DAGs.
+The airflow platform is made via astro

-## 📽️ Demo

-Watch the full tutorial here: [YouTube Video](https://www.youtube.com/watch?v=R4UUAJjYvdI)

----

 ## 🚀 Features